rayje/harvey-sublime/README.md

 -----------
 There are a few settings available to customize the harvey-sublime plugin.
 For the latest information on what settings are available, select the menu item `Preferences->Package Settings->Harvey->Settings - Default`.

 Do **NOT** edit the default harvey-sublime settings.
 Your changes will be lost when the plugin is updated.
-ALWAYS edit the user harvey-sublime settings by selecting `Preferences->Package Settings->SublimeLinter->Settings - User`.
+ALWAYS edit the user harvey-sublime settings by selecting `Preferences->Package Settings->Harvey->Settings - User`.
 Note that individual settings you include in your user settings will _completely_ replace the corresponding default setting, so you must provide that setting in its entirety.

 ### Settings
 The plugin uses a default settings file to tell it